 It is only advisable to lean on this fallback while testing out FullStory internally.
 For production environments, we strongly recommend giving FullStory's servers access to your CSS and images to ensure older sessions continue to playback smoothly and correctly as time goes on.

 Fallback mode only works if the browser in which you are watching sessions can reach the origin server during playback.
 Additionally, for security reasons, if fallback mode attempts to load a resource over HTTP and not HTTPS, your browser will block the loading of the resource.
 If you're capturing data on an internal server that does not run HTTPS, resources will fail to load during playback.

 How should I allowlist FullStoryBot in my firewall rules?

 Due to the nature of using cloud services to power the FullStoryBot, we do not advise allowlisting via IP address, as the range of IP addresses used by FullStoryBot is extensive.
 Instead, we advise that you allowlist traffic based on the existence of “FullStoryBot” in the User-Agent string.

 Does the FullStoryBot slow down my servers?

 In short?
 FullStory will not slow down your servers.
-Because FullStory servers fetch external CSS and images just after a page is recorded, it must load these resources directly from the application’s server.
+Because FullStory servers fetch external CSS and images just after a page is captured, it must load these resources directly from the application’s server.
 In order to minimize these extra requests, FullStory employs two levels of caching.
 The first is a standard HTTP client cache, which both respects standard cache headers and includes rate-limiting to ensure that it doesn’t fetch too frequently even if the cache headers are incorrect.
 The second tier shares fetched resources across all sessions for a given customer.
 Practically speaking, this means that your servers will see very few extra requests.
 For more performance information, see Performance and the FullStory Script.